SyedAdnan95/SyedAdnan95/README.md

 ## 💻 What you’ll find here:

-🚀 Projects in Python, JavaScript, ML, and Cloud
+💻 Projects in web development, AI chatbots, machine learning, and cloud solutions.

-📊 Data-driven dashboards & smart tools
+📊 Data-driven dashboards & smart tools.

-🌱 Tech-for-good initiatives that aim to make a difference
+🌱 Tech-for-good initiatives that aim to make a difference.

 ## 🏆 A little about my journey so far: